JR-Guo/ELEC4010N-AI-Med-Project/readme.md

 The codes relevant to Mean Teach model are inside the folder MeanTeach.
 Codes for Novelty No.1 are also present inside.

-Codes outside the folders are either relevant to Q1 - Fully Supervised Learning, or debugging code that can be ignored.
+Codes outside the CPS_V2 and MeanTeach folders are either relevant to Q1 - Fully Supervised Learning, or debugging code that can be ignored.